felipesalvadordev/insurancequote/README.md

 # About the project

-Project use some 12 FactorApp (https://12factor.net/pt_br/).
+Project use the 12 FactorApp rule about config storage (https://12factor.net/pt_br/config).
 All configuration data are stored in yml files, properties and shell scripts.
 None in the base code.

 The project uses the following technologies: